Home / Blog / Working at Plaid 2026

 Who Might Struggle

-On the flip side, Plaid may not be the best fit if you're primarily motivated by rapid title advancement (the career opportunities score of 3.9/5 reflects this), if you prefer highly stable organizational structures (the company is still evolving), or if you want to work on consumer-facing products where your mom can see your app on her phone (Plaid's APIs are infrastructure โ€” powerful but invisible).
+On the flip side, Plaid may not be the best fit if you're primarily motivated by rapid title advancement (career paths may vary by department), if you prefer highly stable organizational structures (the company is still evolving across multiple product lines), or if you want to work on consumer-facing products where your mom can see your app on her phone (Plaid's APIs are infrastructure โ€” powerful but invisible).

 Leadership Under Zach Perret

-CEO Zach Perret co-founded Plaid in 2013, and his continued leadership provides a level of founder-mode stability that many fintech companies lack.
-Perret is technical, product-oriented, and โ€” based on employee reviews โ€” accessible in a way that founders at 800-person companies often aren't.
+CEO Zach Perret co-founded Plaid in 2013 with William Hockey, and his continued leadership provides a level of founder-mode stability that many fintech companies lack.
+Perret is technical, product-oriented, and โ€” based on employee reviews โ€” accessible in a way that founders at 1,300-person companies often aren't.

 The leadership transparency that employees highlight isn't accidental.
 Perret has been intentional about building communication rituals โ€” regular all-hands meetings, written strategy memos, and open Q&A sessions โ€” that scale as the company grows.
-This top-down commitment to transparency creates the environment that makes Plaid's 4.6 Glassdoor rating possible.
+This top-down commitment to transparency creates the environment that makes Plaid's 4.2 Glassdoor rating possible, and it shows up in how directly the company addressed the 2025 down round publicly rather than burying the news.

 Plaid's Position in 2026